Somebody’s gotta exterminate the bad guys. I guess it might as well be us.

 “The algos already tell us what people want to read . . .
 This just streamlines the process.
 The program A/B tests hundreds of ideas, gathers up all the little tidbits it needs from the web, and generates the text — all in a few minutes.”

 “What can I say, kid?
-If it bleeds it leads.
+If it bleeds, it leads.
 People will consume whatever the Topfold algorithms slap in front of their stupid faces.
-If we want our newspaper to be part of the conversation, the stories have gotta be just as sexy.”
+If we want our paper to be part of the conversation, the stories have gotta be just as sexy.”

 “But this is the news!”
 I scream.
 “Not ‘Who wore it better?’
-We’re the fourth estate — a fucking pillar of democracy!”
+We’re the fourth fucking estate!”

-It occurs to me at that moment that Cliff’s office isn’t exactly soundproof.
+It occurs to me at this moment that Cliff’s office isn’t exactly soundproof.
 I can sense people watching me from the other side of the glass, but I don’t care.

 “Keep your shirt on, kid.
-We still need more Layla for Topfold.
+They still need more Layla for Topfold.
 You’re raking in the views with that food porn.
-Keep it coming.”
+Keep it comin’.”